dkrajzew/c64tools/docs/use_mem2png.md

 mem2png -o bb_game.png bb_hex_game.bin
 ```

 Loads the memory dump “bb_hex_game.bin”, renders it as an image and saves the image to “bb_game.png”.
-Shows the image, which may look as the folowing one:
+Shows the image, which may look as the following one:

 ![mem2png example](mem2png1.gif#full "mem2png example")